-Diamante Eco Adventure Park: For a fun day full of adventure, head to the Diamante Eco Adventure Park.
-They have the longest ocean view zipline in Costa Rica!
-You can also see wildlife at their animal sanctuary so if you want to see a sloth, that is the best place to go.
+- Diamante Eco Adventure Park: For a fun day full of adventure, head to the Diamante Eco Adventure Park.
+They have the longest ocean view zipline in Costa Rica, an animal sanctuary and cultural experience.
 Get 10% off the park in the following link for our Diamante discount.
 About a 45 minute drive from Ocotal.

-Visit Tamarindo/Conchal: We recommend visiting Tamarindo/Conchal/Flamingo to see other beaches and beach towns in Guanacaste.
+- Visit Tamarindo/Conchal: We recommend visiting Tamarindo/Conchal/Flamingo to see other beaches and beach towns in Guanacaste.
 They are about a 1 hour drive south of Ocotal.
-Tamarindo also has great surfing so you can take a lesson.
-You can also visit the beautiful white sand beaches (Conchal and Flamingo).
+Tamarindo also has great surfing.

 Living in Ocotal

-Many expats live in Ocotal or own a vacation rental and come down to escape the winter up north.
+Many expats and imimgrants live in Ocotal or own a vacation rental and come down to escape the winter up north.
 Most of the foreigners who live there are people who prefer the quieter atmosphere of Ocotal.
 They still have all the conveniences of Coco and go back home to a quiet, peaceful beach.

 There are affiliate links in this post